phil535/KalOnline/README.md

 Currently only written loaders for GB and GTX files

 # How To Use
-Just copy the data folder of your KalOnline client to the project
+Just copy the data folder of your KalOnline client to the project.
+You can download the client here (http://sh.st/u34iK).